trbabb/geomc/doc/style_guide.md

     // I have no idea what's happening here

+If a line or block of code required any mental work or reasoning beyond trivial idioms, a comment is required there.
+If there is any "why was it done this way" or "what does this mean" question that is not trivially explained by the code itself without mental effort, a comment is required there.
+The goal is that a future reader-- including yourself-- should never have to reproduce that reasoning from scratch or from reverse engineering the code.

-Comment as though you'll have your memory completely wiped before the next time you'll need to touch your code.
+Comment as though you'll have all your memory of working on the code wiped before the next time you'll touch it.
+This is closer to the truth than many people tend to admit, and is also a good method for empathizing with future maintainers who are not yourself!

 Programming
 ===========